Art is life ....

-My inspiration is the spirit of humanity, the art of living, how people engage, respond and interact in different environments and socioeconomic conditions.
-These factors fuel my passion for capturing social, cultural, political and historical events that convey the spirit of the times.
+Humanity, the human race, the act of simply being human, the art of living, the canvas of life inspires me.
+These factors fuel my passion for capturing the social, cultural, political and historical aspects of life, the human condition and the spirit of the times.

 The subject matter is so much more important than the photographer.